songster-sa/aws-developer-associate-notes/readme.md

     - for performance issues and errors
     - visualize the whole request trace
 - X-Ray sampling
-    - control the amount of data that you record
+    - control the amount of data that you record - input from client or application
     - modify sampling behavior on the fly
 - X-Ray daemon - "agent" that needs to be running on ec2
     - listens for traffic on UDP port 2000, and relays it to the AWS X-Ray API every sec